sveltia/sveltia-cms/README.md

 Sveltia CMS is still in early beta, so we do expect various problems.
 Please [report any bugs to us](https://github.com/sveltia/sveltia-cms/issues/new).
 Feel free to submit feature requests as well.
 Meanwhile, pull requests may not be accepted for the time being due to limited review resources.
 As we get closer to the 1.0 release, we’ll be welcoming [localizers](https://github.com/sveltia/sveltia-cms/blob/main/src/lib/locales/README.md).

-## Related Links
+## Related links

 - Introducing Sveltia CMS: a short technical presentation by [@kyoshino](https://github.com/kyoshino) during the _This Week in Svelte_ online meetup on March 31, 2023 — [recording](https://youtu.be/-YjLubiieYs?t=1660) & [slides](https://docs.google.com/presentation/d/1Wi4ty-1AwOp2-zy7LctmzCV4rrdYPfke9NGhO0DdRdM)

 ## Disclaimer

 This software is provided “as is” without any express or implied warranty.
+We are not obligated to provide any support for the application.
 This product is not affiliated with or endorsed by Netlify, Decap CMS or any other integrated services.
 All product names, logos, and brands are the property of their respective owners.

 [^1]: [Netlify/Decap CMS #2557](https://github.com/decaporg/decap-cms/issues/2557)
 [^2]: [Netlify/Decap CMS #3267](https://github.com/decaporg/decap-cms/issues/3267)